FranckErnewein/simple-tap-parser/README.md

 ## Usage

-get the content of your `file.tap`
+get the content of your `test-result.tap` file
 ```tap
 1..4
 ok 1 - Input file opened